Ilyasuuu/Ilyasuuu/README.md

 - 👋 Hi, I’m @Ilyas
 - 👀 I’m interested in AI field
-- 🌱 I’m currently learning PYTHON and more
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me out on instagram : devilyasjrny
+- 📫 How to reach me out on instagram :  8_ilyyasu
 - ⚡fact: []

 <!---